Bangladeshi nationality law: Citizenship by investment

 People who invest in Bangladesh can acquire permanent residency status by investing a minimum of US$75,000 in non-repatriable funds.
 In addition to many other benefits, permanent residency allows a person to stay in Bangladesh for as long as they want, as well as enter and exit Bangladesh unlimited times without requiring a visa.
 Citizenship is available by investing a minimum of US$500,000 or by transferring US$1,000,000 in non-repatriable funds to any recognised financial institution in Bangladesh.
-Although the initial investment to obtain permanent residency or citizenship is non-repatriable, profits, dividends and salaries are repatriable overseas.
-Under its export oriented, private sector led growth strategy and liberal Industrial Policy, Bangladesh offers potential investors and entrepreneurs generous opportunities, tax exemptions and many other incentives for investment.
+Although the initial investment to obtain permanent residency or citizenship is non-repatriable, profits, dividends, and salaries are repatriable overseas.
+Under its export-oriented, private-sector-led growth strategy and liberal industrial policy, Bangladesh offers potential investors and entrepreneurs generous opportunities, tax exemptions, and many other incentives for investment.

 Honorary citizenship

 The government of Bangladesh reserves the right to grant honorary citizenship to foreign nationals who make exemplary contributions to society in Bangladesh or obtain outstanding achievements for Bangladesh, such as the honour conferred to Father Marino Rigon or Sir Gordon Greenidge.
 Gordon Greenidge was appointed the head coach of the Bangladesh national cricket team in 1997.
-His guidance helped the Bangladesh men's cricket team win the 1997 ICC Trophy beating 22 other nations, which also ensured qualification to the 1999 ICC Cricket World Cup.
-Participation in their first ever cricket world cup changed Bangladesh cricket forever and lead to Test cricket status for the Bangladesh national cricket team in 2000.
+His guidance helped the Bangladesh men's cricket team win the 1997 ICC Trophy, beating 22 other nations, which also ensured qualification to the 1999 ICC Cricket World Cup.
+Participation in their first-ever cricket world cup changed Bangladesh cricket forever and led to Test cricket status for the Bangladesh national cricket team in 2000.
 Gordon Greenidge was conferred honorary citizenship of Bangladesh by the Prime Minister, Sheikh Hasina, for these outstanding achievements of winning the 1997 ICC Trophy and simultaneously qualifying for the cricket world cup.